Firstly don't panic! Even just a simple muscle spasm can be incredibly painful and quite worrying due to the level of pain.

 Rest as comfortable as possible, in a supportive comfortable chair, with cushions if needed, whilst using your hot/cold compress.
 DO NOT SLUMP INTO YOUR CHAIR!
-If you are having a back spasm, you can lie on your back with your knees slightly elevated with a pillow.
-Avoid using the floor to lie on as you may struggle to get up again, maybe use a sofa or bed!
+If you are having a back spasm, you may find it comfortable to lie on your back with your knees slightly elevated with a pillow underneath your knees.
+Avoid using the floor to lie on as you may struggle to get up again, maybe use a sofa or bed.

 The first, and only, clinic in Wales to be awarded both of the prestigious Royal College of Chiropractors Quality Marks

 Located upstairs above the Snowdrop Mobility Shop, our clinic entrance is on Church Road.

 2 Merthyr Road